Nick Kennedy

-After just one season at Harlequins, Kennedy announced his retirement from playing in May 2014 in order to pursue a coaching career after he was appointed academy director at former club London Irish.
+After just one season at Harlequins, Kennedy announced his retirement from playing in May 2014 in order to pursue a coaching career after he was appointed academy director at his former club London Irish.
 On 1 July 2016 he was announced as the new Director of Rugby in a new coaching setup following the departure of Tom Coventry.
-He left his role on 22 March, 2018 shortly after the appointment of Declan Kidney as technical consultant and Les Kiss as head coach.
+He left his role on 22 March 2018 shortly after the appointment of Declan Kidney as technical consultant and Les Kiss as head coach.